demisto/content/Packs/ExpanseV2/Scripts/ExpanseAggregateAttributionCI/README.md

-Aggregate entries from multiple sources into AttributionCI
+Aggregate entries from ServiceNow CMDB into AttributionCI

 ## Script Data
 ---